sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 6. Step through the process one step at a time

 ### Disclaimers
 We assume that all group members stay online and continue the meal-planning process together.
-If one member is not moving along in the process, all other members of the group get stuck at that point and would have to delete their local storage and create a new account in order to user our services.
+If one member is not moving along in the process, all other members of the group get stuck at that point and would have to delete their local storage and create a new account in order to use our services.

 Further our application was developed and tested mostly on [Google Chrome](https://www.google.com/chrome/).
-We therefore recomend you download and install Chrome to have the best experience with our application.
+We therefore recommend you download and install Chrome to have the best experience with our application.

 ## Roadmap